Sobolev5/carrot-rpc/README.md

 # Carrot
 Carrot it is a simple tool for RabbitMQ that allows you to make RPC calls.

-Example of use:
-- chats
-- notifications from backend
-- alerts

 ```no-highlight
 https://github.com/Sobolev5/carrot
 ```